terraform-aviatrix-modules/terraform-aviatrix-mc-transit-deployment-framework/README.md

 key | value
 :--- | :---
 transit_firenet | A map with all relevant transit and firenet arguments.
 See [Transit-Firenet map arguments](#transit-firenet-map-arguments) to see which arguments are supported and mandatory.
+Can also be provided as [JSON](https://github.com/terraform-aviatrix-modules/terraform-aviatrix-mc-transit-deployment-framework/blob/master/examples/json_based_input/README.md) or [YAML](https://github.com/terraform-aviatrix-modules/terraform-aviatrix-mc-transit-deployment-framework/blob/master/examples/yaml_based_input/README.md).

 The following variables are optional: